awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `EngineMode`  <a name="cfn-rds-dbcluster-enginemode"></a>
 The DB engine mode of the DB cluster, either `provisioned`, `serverless`, `parallelquery`, `global`, or `multimaster`\.
+The `serverless` engine mode only applies for Aurora Serverless v1 DB clusters\.
 The `parallelquery` engine mode isn't required for Aurora MySQL version 1\.23 and higher 1\.x versions, and version 2\.09 and higher 2\.x versions\.
 The `global` engine mode isn't required for Aurora MySQL version 1\.22 and higher 1\.x versions, and `global` engine mode isn't required for any 2\.x versions\.
 The `multimaster` engine mode only applies for DB clusters created with Aurora MySQL version 5\.6\.10a\.